 "Jesus Christ!" said Charles.
 He looked at her, looked away, then looked at her again.
 "I didn't—“

 The wolf is always hungry.

-"We'd been going out for a month, and he still hadn‘t tried to sleep with me," Angela said.
+"We'd been going out for a month and he still hadn‘t tried to sleep with me," Angela said.
 The words were tumbling out and she couldn’t stop.
 “I wondered why, but he told he was waiting for the right time.
-Turns out he was right: A time I wasn‘t home…"
+Turns out he meant a time I wasn’t home…"